How To Buy & Save Hopi Drought Tolerant Corn Seeds

 What are Selfish Male Plants?

-Planting too closely can also result in delayed emergence and the shaded weaker plants may not produce ears and will suck nutrients from nearby larger stalks.
+It is common for some Hopi corn plants to make a tassel with no ears and we unofficially dub them "selfish male plants".
+This might be due to genetics or growing conditions.
+Planting too closely can result in delayed emergence and the shaded weaker plants may not produce ears and will suck nutrients from nearby larger stalks.
 Thin hills to get proper plant density and remove the weakest seedlings so all plants in the same hill are of similar size.
+For saving seeds, choose hills where all plants produce ears.

 Dryland Hopi Corn 2024